-Rule 5605 of the Nasdaq Listing Rules requires a majority of a listed company's board of directors to comprised independent directors within one year of listing.
-In addition, the Nasdaq Listing Rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
-Audit committee members must also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act, and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
+Rule 5605 of the Nasdaq Listing Rules requires a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
+In addition, the Nasdaq Listing Rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent under the Securities Exchange Act of 1934, as amended, or the Exchange Act, Audit committee members must also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act, and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Under Rule 5605(a)(2), a director will only qualify as an "independent director" if, in the opinion of our board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
 In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: the source of compensation of the director, including any consulting, advisory or other compensatory fee paid by such company to the director; and whether the director is affiliated with the company or any of its subsidiaries or affiliates.
-In March 2023, our board of directors undertook a review of the independence of each director.
+In March 2024, our board of directors undertook a review of the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of Messrs.
 Cunningham, Kennedy and Young, Mss.
 Bain and Norwalk and Drs.
-Dixon, Morrison, Shannon and Smaldone Alsup is an "independent director" as defined under Nasdaq Listing Rules.
-In addition, our board of directors has determined that Dr. Agarwal, a new director candidate who is not currently serving on our board, is independent.
-Our board of directors previously made a similar determination with respect to Dr. Ratcliffe and Mr. Margus, who served as independent members of our board of directors until August 2022 and December 2022, respectively.
+Agarwal, Dixon, Morrison and Smaldone Alsup is an "independent director" as defined under Nasdaq Listing Rules.
+Our board of directors previously made a similar determination with respect to Dr. Shannon, who served as an independent member of our board of directors until June 2023.
 Dr. Houston is not an independent director under these rules because he is our President and Chief Executive Officer.
-Our board of directors has also determined that Ms. Bain, Mr. Cunningham and Ms. Norwalk, who currently comprise our audit committee, and Drs.
-Shannon and Smaldone Alsup and Mr. Young, who currently comprise our compensation committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
+Our board of directors has also determined that Ms. Bain, Mr. Cunningham and Ms. Norwalk, who comprise our audit committee, and Drs.
+Dixon and Smaldone Alsup and Mr. Young, who currently comprise our compensation committee, satisfy the independence standards for such committees established by the SEC and the Nasdaq Listing Rules, as applicable.
 In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.